 - (a) Major changes. - (1) Without limiting the meaning of the phrase, modification of any of the following conditions, if attached to an approved amendment, constitute a "major change" for purposes of interpreting this section: - a.
-The movement of any building or structure adjacent to an exterior boundary line, closer to the boundary line of the property to which it is adjacent;

-- b.
-Any More than 5 percent increase in the number of dwelling units or any more than 5 percent increase in the total amount of floor space of any nonresidential building; - c.
+The movement of any building or structure adjacent to an exterior boundary line, closer to the boundary line of the property to which it is adjacent; - b.
+Any increase in the number of dwelling units or any increase in the total amount of floor space of any nonresidential building; - c.
 Any decrease in the minimum size of residential units; - d.
 Any change in any buffer requirement; - e.
 Any increase in building or structure height; or - f.
-More than 10 percent Any-change in the proportion of floor space devoted to different authorized uses or any change in proportion above 50,000 square feet. - g.
-More than 5 percent decrease In the amount of open space, or a reduction in the amenities required by a conditional site plan approval. - (2) Any request for major changes to conditions attached to approved amendments must be processed as a new amendment application in accordance with the procedures of this division, including the requirement for fees, notices and hearings.
+Any change in the proportion of floor space devoted to different authorized uses. - (2) Any request for major changes to conditions attached to approved amendments must be processed as a new amendment application in accordance with the procedures of this division, including the requirement for fees, notices and hearings.

 Sec.
-27 361.
+27-361.
 Transfer of special land use permits.